Query expansion techniques for information retrieval: A survey: Query Expansion

-In one-to-one association, each query term is expanded into correlated terms independently, whereas, in one-to-many association, multiple query terms can be expanded together -- as a unit -- into correlated terms.
-For example, consider queries ``engineering technology" and ``music technology".
-Now, word ``technology" is frequently associated with word ``information".
-Hence, an automatic expansion of ``technology" in query ``data technology" to "information technology" may work well because ``information" is strongly correlated to the overall meaning of query ``data technology".
-However, ``information" does not relate to the overall meaning of ``music technology".
-The main issue with one-to-one association is that it may not properly demonstrate the connectivity between the expansion term to the query as a whole.
-This issue has been discussed in reference \cite{bai2007using}, which deals with query-specific contexts instead of user-centric ones along with the context around and within the query.
-For resolving such language ambiguity problem, one-to-many association plays a crucial role.
+In one-to-one association, a candidate term is added to the expanded query if it is correlated to even one term from the original query.
+The main issue with one-to-one association is that it may not properly demonstrate the connectivity between the expansion term and the query as a whole.
+For example, consider queries ``data technology" and ``music technology".
+Here, the word ``technology" is frequently associated with the word ``information".
+Hence, for query ``data technology", a one-to-one association based expansion of term ``technology" to ``information technology" may work well because ``information" is strongly correlated to the overall meaning of the query ``data technology".
+However, the same reasoning does not apply in the case of the query ``music technology".
+Bai et al. \cite{bai2007using} discusses the problem of one-to-one association; it deals with query-specific contexts instead of user-centric ones along with the context around and within the query.

-References \cite{hsu2006query,hsu2008combining} use one-to-many association.
-Here, it is compulsory to correlate a new term extracted form the combination of ConceptNet and WordNet to a minimum of two original query terms before including the new term into expanded query.
+In contrast to one-to-one, in the one-to-many association, a candidate term is added to the expanded query if it is correlated to multiple terms from the original query, hence the name ``one to many".
+Hsu et al. \cite{hsu2006query,hsu2008combining} use one-to-many association.
+In these articles, it is compulsory to correlate a new term, extracted from the combination of ConceptNet and WordNet, to a minimum of two original query terms before including the new term into the expanded query.
 Let $q$ be the original query and let $s_2$ be an expansion term.
-In one-to-many association, we may calculate the correlation coefficient of $s_2$ with $q$ as:
+In one-to-many association, the correlation coefficient of $s_2$ with $q$ is calculated as: